Antonio Tajani: Early years

 In Berlusconi's first government (1994–95), he was a spokesman for the Prime Minister.

-In 1996 he ran for parliament in the Alatri college, but obtained only 45.3% of the votes and was defeated by the representative of the Olive Tree.
+In 1996 he ran for parliament in the Alatri constituency, but obtained only 45.3% of the votes and was defeated by the representative of the Olive Tree.

 In 2001, Tajani was a candidate for mayor of Rome for the coalition of the House of Freedom, but was defeated by Walter Veltroni after polling 47.8% of votes.

-Professional journalist since 1980, he was parliamentary reporter, editor of "Il Settimanale", presenter on Rai of Gr1 and finally head of the Roman editorial staff of Il Giornale newspaper under the direction of Indro Montanelli.
+Professional journalist since 1980, he was parliamentary reporter, editor of Il Settimanale, presenter on Rai of Gr1 and finally head of the Roman editorial staff of Il Giornale newspaper under the direction of Indro Montanelli.
 He was a special envoy to Lebanon, the Soviet Union and Somalia.
 In addition to Italian he speaks English, French and Spanish.
-He is married and has two children.
+He is married to Brunella Orecchio and has two children.
+He's Roman Catholic.